-Where possible the full cost of support services is shared between users in proportion to the benefits received, with the exception of the following, which are included wholly within the Corporate Services portfolio cost of services:
+Where possible the full cost of support services is shared between users in proportion to the benefits received, with the exception of:

-- Corporate and Democratic Core costs relating to the Council's status as a multifunctional, democratic organisation. - Non-Distributed Costs the cost of discretionary benefits awarded to employees retiring early and any depreciation and impairment losses chargeable on nonoperational properties, or any other operational cost that cannot be reasonably attributed to a specific service.
+- Corporate and Democratic Core costs relating to the Council's status as a multifunctional, democratic organisation. - ➤ Non-Distributed Costs the cost of discretionary benefits awarded to employees retiring early and any depreciation and impairment losses chargeable on non-operational properties, or any other operational cost that cannot be reasonably attributed to a specific service.